Kingston-on-Murray Primary School provides a positive and supportive learning environment for all students from reception to year seven.

 - Butterfly Garden

 Mrs Natalie Coote has been the Principal at Kingston-on-Murray Primary School since 2016.
-Whilst fulfilling this role, she also teaches in the Echidna Learning Area (R-3) and teachers R-7 Art on a Monday afternoon.
+Whilst fulfilling this role, she also teaches in the Echidna Learning Area (R-3), Bilby Learning Area (4-7) and teachers R-7 Art on a Monday afternoon.
 With a background in Special Education, Natalie incorporates different strategies into her teaching and leading to differentiate for individual student learning needs.
 She shares this knowledge with the team of staff at Kingston-on-Murray, ensuring that individual student learning needs are catered for in a safe and supportive classroom and school environment.

 R-3 and Specialist Teacher

-Mrs Joanne Bevan has been a part of the Kingston-on-Murray Primary School team for 16 years.
-She currently teaches the Year 3, 4 and 5 specialised Literacy and Numeracy groups on a Monday and Tuesday, and the R-3 students in the Echidna Learning Area on a Wednesday and Thursday.
+Mrs Joanne Bevan has been a part of the Kingston-on-Murray Primary School team for 17 years.
+She currently teaches the R-3 students in the Echidna Learning Area on a Tuesday, Wednesday and Thursday.
 With a passion for Music and Environmental Education, Mrs Bevan trains the school choir in preparation for the Riverland Primary Schools Music Festival and encourages the schools involvement in all aspects of Environmental Sustainability.
 She has played an instrumental role in the success of our Riverlinx Programme since its inception in 2008 and continues to actively support Environmental learning for all students who visit our school.

 Language Specialist Teacher – Spanish